908: The Touch of Satan

 “He rejoices in spilled blood, and the baying of dogs.”
 Who, Marilyn Manson?

-Marilyn Manson is a shock rocker, considered by some a crusader for free speech and by others as the poor man’s Alice Cooper.
+Marilyn Manson is a shock rocker popular in the 1990s, considered by some a crusader for free speech and by others as the poor man’s Alice Cooper.
 He is known for his religious imagery, androgyny, and elaborate makeup.
 Manson has been the frequent target of attacks from the religious right, which pickets his shows and spreads dire rumors about him.

 “He is Gorgo and Mormo.”
 [Sung.]
 And Joe.